-My journey into the world of complementary therapies began in earnest when I started editing the AoR’s professional journal about eight years ago and became increasingly fascinated by the stories I read in there.
+My journey into the world of complementary therapies began in earnest when I started editing the AoR’s professional journal about twelve years ago and became increasingly fascinated by the stories I read in there.

 First came education in Anatomy, Physiology and Pathology in 2011, which drew me in even more – I passed with a Distinction and couldn’t wait to start the reflexology!

 In 2012 I finally got to treat people’s feet during my Level 3 Diploma in Reflexology, and graduated with a Distinction.
 During that course I fell even more in love with the therapy; it still fascinates and humbles me in every treatment to see how accurate it is, how people’s feet and demeanour change even with only one treatment, and how much it helps people in the long term.
 I just couldn’t get enough of learning about this amazing therapy!